Skip to content

 What happens to my Medigap when I move?

-However, insurers in most states can reject you or charge more because of preexisting conditions unless you qualify for guaranteed issue rights to buy certain Medigap policies.
-Reasons to qualify could include your insurer leaving the business or you moving out of a Medicare Advantage plan’s service area and deciding to switch to original Medicare.
+One caveat: Insurers in most states can reject you or charge more because of preexisting conditions unless you qualify for guaranteed issue rights to buy specific Medigap policies.
+You could qualify if your insurer ceases doing business or if you move out of a Medicare Advantage plan’s service area and decide to switch to original Medicare, for example.

 If you already have a Medigap policy, insurers in most states aren’t required to offer you a new one just because you move.
 If you choose to apply for a new policy, you’ll probably have to answer health questions.